supreme1308/UTCybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+A **load balancer** is a device that acts as a reverse proxy and distributes network or application traffic across a number of servers.
+Load balancers are used to increase capacity (concurrent users) and reliability of applications.

+**Jump boxes** are usually used for a system tool that needs to connect directly to the devices on the security zone in question.When a jump box is used, its hidden benefit is that any tools in place for the SAN system are maintained on that single system.
+Therefore, when an update to the SAN management software is available, only a single system requires the update.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system usage.
 - **Filebeat** collects data about the file system.

 - **Metricbeat** collects machine metrics, such as uptime.